We participated in the Azure study group [Co-hosted by Microsoft] [Beyond Study Group]

 Developer tools, technical documentation, and code samples | Microsoft Docs

-I thought was great was that you can try it out using an actual Azure instance.
+I found amazing is that you can try it out using actual Azure instances.

-The second half of the lecture focused on Azure infrastructure reliability.
+The second half of the session focused on Azure infrastructure reliability.

-In particular, he talked about availability sets, fault domains, and update domains, which are distinctive features of Azure, and I thought that understanding these concepts would be extremely useful knowledge when building a system.
+In particular, the discussion of availability sets, failure domains, and update domains were noteworthy as they are distinctive features of Azure, and I felt that understanding these concepts would be extremely useful when building systems.

-The conversation continues with SLAs, moving on to storage and PaaS (AppService WebApp).
+Continuing from the SLA topic, the conversation quickly moved on to storage and PaaS (AppService WebApp).

 He shared a lot of insight into large-scale projects that are unique to Microsoft (especially in the gaming industry, which is Masubuch's specialty), including the promotion of in-memory SQL Server, the behind-the-scenes of Minecraft Earth, which uses Cosmos DB, the weaknesses of Cosmos DB that were discovered there, and how to choose Azure Synapse Analytics as a workaround